beta/csv/README.md

 - no prefix and suffix,
 - not allowing single quotes,
 - not allowing empty fields,
+- allowing an ending line break in the last record,
-- not omitting leading and trailing spaces, and
+- not omitting leading and trailing spaces,
+- not omitting empty lines, and
 - not allowing comments.

 ## License